decentralized-identity/ion/readme.md

 1. Build and run `sidetree-bitcoin` micro-service.
 This micro-service depends on a Bitcored node.
 Instructions can be found in the `sidetree-bitcoin` [README.md](https://github.com/decentralized-identity/sidetree-bitcoin).

-1. Build and run `sidetree-ipfs` micro-service.
-Keep in mind soon you will need to build and run `sidetree-ipfs-reference` instead.
+1. Build and run [`sidetree-ipfs-reference`](https://github.com/decentralized-identity/sidetree-ipfs-reference) micro-service.
    1. Clone the repo and go to the root folder.
    1. Run `npm i` to install dependencies.
    1. Run `npm run build` to build the service.